Your mind may respond first through analysis, patterns, and meaning.

 Your system is trying to organize information before taking action.

-The goal is to learn how to:
+The key is learning how to:

 If this result resonates, your next step is not to think less.

+That is where real integration begins.
 This allows your mind to support you, rather than exhaust you.